 Provided by the generosity of Mr. Scott Galloway and in conjunction with the Galloway Scholars Program at Berkeley Haas, this award supports students in the Full-Time MBA Program at the Haas School of Business.
 Mr. Galloway’s intention to financially support children of immigrants, for both undergraduate and graduate students at the Berkeley Haas School of Business, is an incredibly generous and visionary goal.
 This goal is clearly stated and based on his experiences as a child of immigrants, who benefitted from the public education that California did, and continues to offer, to children of immigrant parents.
 He is a beneficiary of this educational opportunity and now wants to provide funding to ensure these opportunities exist for other children of immigrant families.

 David Aaker Marketing Fellowship

 Provided by the generosity of David and Kay Aaker.
-This two-year fellowship for $50,000 will support high-achieving graduate students who are pursuing careers in marketing with a special interest in brand marketing or brand development.
+This two-year fellowship supports high-achieving graduate students who are pursuing careers in marketing with a special interest in brand marketing or brand development.

 Torres Family Fellowship

 Provided by the generosity of Mr. Michael Torres.
-This one-year $10,000 fellowship is awarded to MBA students who are US citizens with demonstrated leadership and commitment to diversity.
-Preference will be for California high school graduates and first-generation college students.
+This one-year fellowship is awarded to MBA students who are US citizens with demonstrated leadership and commitment to diversity.

 Brian Maxwell Fellowship